Computer Science Living-Learning Community

 Bunting-Cobb for Women in STEM Living-Learning Community

-Recognizing the challenges and academic rigor of a science, technology, engineering, or math major, the hall offers a supportive community for women pursuing these areas of study.
-Programming centers around peer study groups, career programs, internship resources, and skill enhancement sessions.
-Bunting-Cobb residents are encouraged to participate in the programs offered in the residence hall, meet regularly with the Graduate Mentors, and respect the academic environment of the residence hall.
-Additionally, Bunting-Cobb residents are strongly encouraged to engage in programs sponsored by the Douglass Project and the Douglass Residential College Community.
+Bunting-Cobb residents are encouraged to participate in the programs offered in the LLC, meet regularly with their Graduate Mentors and Peer STEM Mentors, and respect the academic environment of the living-learning community.
+Additionally, Bunting-Cobb residents are strongly encouraged to engage in programs sponsored by the Douglass Project and the Douglass Residential College community.
 Becoming an active member in this community and participating in programs will help build your leadership skills, broaden your horizons, and encourage your academic growth.